nodejs/node/doc/api/os.md

 * Returns: {number[]}

-The `os.loadavg()` method returns an array containing the 1, 5, and 15 minute
+Returns an array containing the 1, 5, and 15 minute load averages.
-load averages.

-The load average is a measure of system activity, calculated by the operating system and expressed as a fractional number.
-As a rule of thumb, the load average should ideally be less than the number of logical CPUs in the system.
+The load average is a measure of system activity calculated by the operating system and expressed as a fractional number.

-The load average is a Unix-specific concept with no real equivalent on Windows platforms.
+The load average is a Unix-specific concept.
 On Windows, the return value is always `[0, 0, 0]`.

 ## os.networkInterfaces()
 <!-- YAML